syncfusion-content/javascript-docs/js/TreeGrid/Columns.md

 For more date format strings, please refer this [link](https://msdn.microsoft.com/library/az4se3k1(v=vs.100).aspx).

-## Width
+## Defining column width

-In ejTreeGrid, it is possible to specify the width for a particular column by settings [`width`](/api/js/ejtreegrid#members:columns-width "columns.width")  property of column.
+In TreeGrid, it is possible to define width for a specific column by setting [`width`](/api/js/ejtreegrid#members:columns-width "columns.width") property of column.

 The below code snippet shows how to set width for specific column.